Content Overview

 Next »1/8

-A Safe-Deposit box is a sturdy metal container in a bank's steel vault which is accessible only to the people the holder specifically authorizes.
+A Safe-Deposit box is a sturdy metal container in a bank's secure vault which is accessible only to the holder and people the holder specifically authorizes.
 Each box requires two keys to open.
 One key is held by the customer.
 The other key is held by the bank.

-Safe-Deposit Boxes are available in a variety of sizes and are rented on an annual basis.
+Safe-Deposit Boxes are available in a variety of sizes and are generally rented on an annual basis.

 A safe-deposit box is probably the safest and most private place to store important papers and valuable items such as jewelry.
 However, it is not the appropriate place to store all important papers.